 - About 40 metric tons of MIC escaped into the atmosphere within 2 hours.

 - The police in Bhopal were informed of the leak by about 1:00 AM.
-The public became aware of the leak mostly through direct contact with the gas and also by coming out into the public to see what the commotion was about.
+The public became aware of the leak mostly through direct contact with the gas and also by coming out into the open to see what the commotion was about.
 A timely warning that they should have looked for shelter might also have mitigated the effects of the tragedy.

 Consequences of the Bhopal Tragedy